jcantosz/codefresh-jira-event-listener/README.md

 ## AWS

-We will create a Lambda function using this contianer and related resources to create our webhook listener
+We will create a Lambda function using this container and related resources to create our webhook listener

 ### ECR